epaillas/desi-clustering/clustering_statistics/README.md

 The base directory is
 ```/global/cfs/cdirs/desi/mocks/cai/LSS/DA2/mocks/desipipe/``` TODO: Establish an official directory.

-Within the base directory there are sub-directories corresponding to the data and mocks clustering products.
+Within the base directory, sub-directories correspond to the data and mocks clustering products.
 Below we list them:
 * ```glam-uchuu-v1-altmtl```
 * ```holi-v1-altmtl```
 * ```abacus-2ndgen-complete```

-Furthermore, within each of these there is a corresponding directory relevant to each key project:
+Furthermore, within each of these, there is a corresponding directory relevant to each key project:
 * ```full_shape```
 * ```png_local```
 * ```lensing```
 * ```merged```: Merged data catalogs used for reshuffling the randoms to estimate the RIC.
 This folder only exists for mocks.

-Finally, within each we save the clustering products to folders named based on the statistic:
+Finally, within each, we save the clustering products to folders named based on the statistic:
 * ```pk```: power spectrum measurements.
 * ```bk```: bispectrum measurements.
 * ```xi```: two-point correlation function measurements.